Our first day at Tokyo DisneySea

 Just like Tokyo Disneyland, DisneySea has some pretty superb entertainment.
 They do shows along the water of Mediterranean Harbor, including the special 15th anniversary “Crystal Wishes Journey” and “Fantasmic.”

-That blue barge/float out on the was Santa Claus, riding around to say hello to everyone during the “Christmas Fantasy” show.
+That blue barge/float out on the water was carrying Santa Claus, who says hello to everyone during the “Christmas Fantasy” show.
 The viewing area was already packed by the time we made it over to take a peek, but we were able to catch it in full the next day.
 It features Mickey and friends, a handful of princesses, and THE catchiest soundtrack.

 Just beyond Mediterranean Harbor is Mysterious Island, a land based off the storytelling of Jules Verne.
 The centerpiece of Mysterious Island, and of DisneySea in general, is Mount Vesuvius.
 This ginormous volcano is kind of like DisneySea’s “Castle” — it’s the park’s structural highlight, and it can be seen from just about everywhere.